29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Cons

-• No plug-Ins/add-ons management
+• No plug-ins or add-ons management

 It includes an ad filtering function, pop-up blocking, privacy mode, mouse gesture, web inspector for debugging webpages, customizable keyboard shortcuts & search engine.